Trust / Artificial Intelligence / 2015-present

 - APIs, ChatGPT, model releases, safety notes, and developer tools all act as brand surfaces.

-- The operator lesson is that high-capability brands need governance people can inspect, not only ambition people can admire.
+- The operator lesson is that high-capability brands need governance people can inspect, not merely ambition people can admire.

 The Decision Context